-Slurp Francisco – 8 of SF’s Best Oyster Bars
+Slurp Francisco – 8 of the Best Oyster Bars in San Francisco

 Did you know that eating oysters is actually good for the environment?
 Oysters can be beyond sustainable, even regenerative for the environment!
 These tasty bivalves filter the surrounding water (which is obviously good for surrounding life forms), AND they can sequester CO2 and nitrogen from the atmosphere in their shells?
 How cool is that?!

 If rushing to a happy hour isn’t your thing, we’ve got the answer for you.
 Woodhouse Fish Company offers $1 oysters all night every Tuesday in not one, but BOTH locations!
-Woodhouse Fish Company is a solid choice for oysters in San Francisco, with its kitschy little East Coast vibe (think mounted fish, nautical tchotchkes and fishing nets for decor) because the oysters are great but so are their entree choices and rotating specials.
+Woodhouse Fish Company is a solid choice for oysters in San Francisco, with its kitschy little East Coast vibe (think mounted fish, nautical tchotchkes and fishing nets for décor) because the oysters are great but so are their entrées and rotating specials.
 Ironically, we’ve seen mostly West Coast varieties on the menu, such as Point Reyes & Kumamoto, which are cool by us.
 If you’re a fan of East Coast style seafood, Woodhouse also has one of the best lobster rolls around: huge chunks of lobster, just the right amount of mayo, gooey buttery, garlicky bread, ugh.
 YUM.
-Woodhouse is a pretty small place that’s already known and loved in SF, so call ahead or plan to wait a little while.
-The oyster selection rotates, but you can peruse the menu: Woodhouse Fish Menu.
+Woodhouse is already known and loved in SF, so call ahead or plan to wait a little while.
+The oyster selection rotates, so you can peruse the menu at Woodhouse Fish Menu.